uranium11010/lemma/README.md

 ### Next steps

-1. Complete Approach 2 (e.g. remove constraint that starting node must be source node)
+1. Improve Approach 2: remove redundancies
 2. Implement Approach 1.
 Two specific approaches:
     1. Store all occurring subsequences in solutions in dictionary as keys, which is possible since a subsequence can be represented as a tuple of immutable objects; let values of dictionary = frequencies); takes up a lot of memory--have cut-off length?
     2. Iteratively find common subsequences of length 2, 3, 4, etc. using cut-off frequency threshold; after length k, only look for length-(k+1) subsequences that have the first k elements being a common subsequence and last k elements being a common subsequence
-3. Move tool functions (e.g. printing, drawing) into separate `tool.py`
+3. Implement abstraction on the solutions to see if the abstracted solutions look good